 2. Mobile wallets

-Here are the buzziest examples of mobile, contactless payment apps (all of which you can accept with the Square contactless and chip reader):
+Here are the most common examples of mobile, contactless payment apps (all of which you can accept with the Square contactless and chip reader):

-Apple Pay is currently available on newer versions of the iPhone, as well as the Apple Watch.
-When customers pay with this method, they use a credit or debit card saved to Wallet and hover their iPhone or Apple Watch over a payment reader while holding their finger on the Touch ID button to have their print scanned and verified.
+Apple Pay is currently available on models starting with the iPhone 6 (these iPhone models also contain NFC chips), as well as the Apple Watch.
+When customers pay with this method, they use a credit or debit card saved to Wallet and hover their iPhone or Apple Watch over a payment reader while holding their finger on the Touch ID button of Dace ID feature to unlock their phone.
 The transaction takes only a few seconds to complete.
 Read more about how to use Apple Pay — and accept it at your business.

 Google’s mobile wallet technology, Android Pay, is available on all NFC-enabled devices that run Android version 4.4 or later.
 To use Android Pay, customers just open the app on their phone (which requires the user to have a secure lock screen) and complete the transaction by holding their device over the payment reader.

 To use Samsung Pay, customers open the app and then hold their device over the point-of-sale terminal.
-This technology is available on the Samsung Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge Plus, and Galaxy Note 5.
+This technology is available on Galaxy phones starting with the Galaxy Note 5 through the Galaxy S20 Ultra.
+It is also available on the Galaxy Watch, Gear S2, Gear S3 and Sport.

 3. Digital invoices